awkward-py/React-Twitter/README.md

 ## Acknowledgments

-- This project was created as a learning exercise for React.
+This project was created as a learning exercise for React.
+Special thanks to the React community for their valuable resources and tutorials.